Please note: we are currently only offering virtual presentations.

 Our popular presentations explain what you can do to maximize your chances that you will stay comfortable if you become ill, and have a peaceful death if that time has come.

-We offer two different types of presentations; either can be customized to meet your group's needs.
-For example, some groups only want a speech on advance directives, so for them we speak in more detail about that topic than we do in our usual presentation.
+We offer a variety of presentations (examples below), and they can be customized to meet your group's needs.
+For example, some groups only want a workshop on advance directives, so for them we speak in more detail about that topic than we do in our usual presentation.

-Both talks are suitable for the general public; we can also modify them for more specialized audiences such as health care professionals, graduate students or caregivers.
+Our talks are suitable for the general public, and we can also modify them for more specialized audiences such as students or caregivers.

-To book one of our presentations, or to find out more about them, please contact our Director of Outreach and Education, Ayana Woods, at email@example.com or scroll all the way down to the form below.
+To book one of our presentations, or to find out more about them, please contact our Director of Education and Outreach, Lillian Mehran, at firstname.lastname@example.org

 - What palliative care is and how and when it can benefit you

 - Why dying is very different today than it was 100 years ago

 - Film screening and discussion (e.g. Being Mortal)

 - How to inform your doctors about your end of life care goals and treatment preferences